 - Obtain a Certificate of Employment and/or Reference Letters

 Your contracting organisation can provide you with a Certificate of Employment (在職証明書) that proves you were a JET Programme participant and outlines the content of your work.
 For a detailed description of your work duties and job performance, ask a coworker, boss, or supervisor to write a reference letter for you.
 CLAIR cannot provide participants with either reference letters or certificates of employment, so it is wise to obtain both while you are still in Japan.
-Your contracting supervisor can find templates of both documents online at the JET Programme website.
+Your contracting supervisor can find templates of both documents online at the JET Programme website; samples of templates are provided below.

 - Forward your Mail to your New Residence (for participants staying in Japan)